-- Keep out of the sight and reach of children. - Do not use Clonazepam Star after the expiry date printed on the pack. - Do not throw away any left over tablets.
+- Store in the original blister and outer carton in order to protect from light. - · Keep out of the sight and reach of children. - Do not use Clonazepam after the expiry date printed on the pack. - Do not throw away any left-over tablets.
 Instead, return them to your pharmacist so that they can be disposed of carefully.
-Only keep them if your doctor tells you to. - If your tablets become discoloured or shown any other signs of deterioration, please contact your doctor or pharmacist.
+Only keep them if your doctor tells you to. - If the tablets become discoloured or show any other signs of deterioration, you should seek the advice of your pharmacist who will tell you what to do.